RittgerLabGroup/SPIRES_2025_0_1/README.md

 ### File permissions

 The pipeline will be reading and writing data on /pl/active/rittger_esp/.
 Anyone running the pipeline should be a member of Karl Rittger's shared group: kari0458grp.
 The group sticky-bit for this PetaLibrary location is set to kari0458grp, so files that you create/change should always be owned by kari0458grp (and therefore accessible to the rest of us.

 In addition, you should have your umask set to group read/write.
 If your umask is not set to 0002, please add this in your .bashrc:

 ```
 umask u=rwx,g=rwx,o=rx
 ```
 After setting this, calling umask at the command line should return 0002.

+### ssh key for transfers to NSIDC

+Step4 of the pipeline will copy required .csv/.tif files and a required TRIGGER file to an NSIDC location where ops looks for new data.
+The copy is accomplished using scp and an ssh key called "id_rsa_snowToday".
+A new operational user must obtain this ssh key pair in order for the scp to work successfully.
+The key pair should be stored in the user's ~/.ssh/ directory on research computing, with the private key (id_rsa_snowToday) set to permissions 600, and the public key (id_rsa_snowToday.pub) set to permissions 644.
+Possession of the ssh key pair should be the only requirement to push the data to NSIDC.

 ### Testing the Pipeline